josemarinfarina/SciBlend-AdvancedCore/README.md

 #### 3. Install VTK:

 Once in the correct directory, you can install VTK using `pip`.
-Ensure that you’re installing a compatible version of VTK for Python 3.11.
+Ensure that you're installing a compatible version of VTK for Python 3.11.

 ##### Run the following command to install VTK: